 It is illegal to utilize any electronic, pneumatic, hydraulic, or other device to control throttle action during any qualifying or eliminations round.
 Throttle control must only be a function of direct driver input during the pass.
 The sole exception is launch RPM devices activated solely by the manual activation of a trans break button.
 Any device that operates the throttle after the launch is absolutely prohibited.

-PRO 7.0 and Pro 7.50 will adhere to Heritage rules with the exception of any blower size allowed and cars can use a SLE and timing controllers are allowed.The Heritage rules are published HERE
+Ross Racing Engines PRO 7.0 and PRO 7.5 will adhere to Heritage rules with the exception of any blower size allowed and cars can use a SLE and timing controllers are allowed.The Heritage rules are published HERE

 ALL CARS IN COMPETITION ARE REQUIRED TO HAVE A LOWER ENGINE CONTAINMENT DEVICE.
 THIS IS FOR ALL CARS!!

 All cars in competition must have a forward attachment for towing the car (with tow rope) if it was to become disabled.

 NO NITROUS.
 Approved power adders are Superchargers and Turbos only.